hs-duesseldorf/se2rest/README.md

                 stringBuilder.append(line);
                 System.out.println(line);
             }
-            // The string containing the JSON can then be storied
+            // The string containing the JSON can then be stored
             // inside a JSONObject from the maven dependency we've included JSONObject json = new JSONObject(stringBuilder.toString());
             m.setId(json.getInt("id"));